Francisco Chaló: Career

 In June 2018, with a year left on his contract with the club from Matosinhos, he rescinded it and joined Paradou AC of the Algerian Ligue Professionnelle 1.
 He left the club in August 2020.

 In 2022, he returned to Paradou AC.
 He left after a run of poor results during the first half the season.

+On 18 September 2023, Chaló was appointed as manager of Kuwait Premier League club Kazma SC.
+Three months later, he was sacked.